archiewald/blog/_posts/2018-12-10-angular-jenkins-tests.md

 },
 ```

-Now we can decide if we want to run unit tests by adding a flag in a script in `package.json`.
-We make sure to not run a CI version in watch mode by adding a proper flag.
+Now we can decide what browser to use by adding a flag in a script in `package.json`.
+We make sure to not run a CI version in watch mode by adding `--watch=false`

 ```
 "test": "ng test --browsers=Chrome ",